Setup Guide

 Use the age icon on each appointment type to set optional age restrictions.
 For example:

-You can configure an automated follow-up email per appointment type.
-It sends after a patient books (or from the staff dashboard manually for walk-in / phone bookings) and can contain anything useful for that type: a link to an online intake form, "what to bring", pre-visit prep instructions, etc. Full walk-through: Follow-up Emails setup.
+You can configure an automated pre-visit email per appointment type.
+It sends after a patient books (or from the staff dashboard manually for walk-in / phone bookings) and can contain anything useful for that type: a link to an online intake form, "what to bring", pre-visit prep instructions, etc. Full walk-through: Pre-visit Emails setup.

-Note on per-type configuration.
-Per-appointment-type rules in YourBooking — follow-up emails, reminder template overrides, feedback filters, the manage-link ineligible list — can only target types marked Available Online in Optomate.
+Optomate only — note on per-type configuration.
+Per-appointment-type rules in YourBooking — pre-visit emails, reminder template overrides, feedback filters, the manage-link ineligible list — can only target types marked Available Online in Optomate.
 The Optomate API doesn't expose staff-only types.
 If you have a staff-only type you want to include (e.g. a distinct walk-in type), mark it Available Online in Optomate and disable all New/Recent/Inactive flags here — it stays invisible to patient booking but gains access to all per-type features.

 Step 2: Upload Optometrist Photos